The College of Education

 Hawkins Hall 304

 Faculty members in the College of Education actively participate in the academic community as teachers, scholars, and advisers.
-They are dedicated to the mission of the college as it applies to all educators in all programs.
+They are dedicated to preparing innovative and socially just professionals who advocate on behalf of children, families, and the profession.

 Laurie Mullen, Dean

 Laila Richman, Associate Dean